 Faculty + Staff

-A number of faculty from across campus with interest in transdisciplinary education in collaborative technology innovation for societal impact join the Discovery program faculty in the development and delivery of Discovery program course modules.
-They are also joined by industry experts that serve as full time distinguished professors of practice or distinguished visiting lectures or visiting professors of practice.
+A number of faculty from across campus with interest in transdisciplinary education in collaborative technology innovation for societal impact join the Discovery program faculty in the development and delivery of Discovery program course modules. *Instructor

 Chief Technology Officer & Senior Vice President of Engineering, Operations, and Technology (Retired), The Boeing Company | Distinguished Visiting Lecturer